Rade Malobabić

 Rade Malobabić (Раде Малобабић; died June 26, 1917) was a Serbian intelligence agent.
 He was best known for allegedly helping the Black Hand in the assassination of Archduke Franz Ferdinand, which initiated World War I.

 Agram (Zagreb) Trials

-Rade Malobabić was one of the high profile members of the 53 defendants tried for High Treason in Zagreb between 1907 and 1909.
-Rade was among 31 the found guilty and sentenced to hard labour for an extended term.
+Rade Malobabić was one of the high-profile members of the 53 defendants tried for High Treason in Zagreb between 1907 and 1909.
+Rade was among 31 found guilty and sentenced to hard labour for an extended term.
 The subsequent appeal being successful and the parallel Friedjung Process proving the evidence against Malobabić and his fellow defendants to have been fabricated led to the state dropping the charges and releasing all 31 remaining accused in 1910.

 Military career

 Malobabić was a Serbian military intelligence operative who was stationed in Austria leading up to World War I. He also worked with the Serbian deliberation group, the Black Hand, which was the group that was responsible for assassinating Archduke Franz Ferdinand.